lnkn/blog/src/pages/Healthy_Chocolate_Chunk_Banana_Bread/index.md

 - **Chocolate chunks**, optional

 ## Instructions
-Set oven to 325°F and grease a 9×5-inch loaf pan.
+1. Set oven to 325°F and grease a 9×5-inch loaf pan.

-In a large bowl, whisk coconut oil, honey and coconut sugar together.
+2. In a large bowl, whisk coconut oil, honey and coconut sugar together.
 Add eggs and whisk ingredients together.
 Next, mix in the mashed bananas and milk.

-Add the vanilla, baking soda, cinnamon and salt.
+3. Add the vanilla, baking soda, cinnamon and salt.
 Whisk together into the wet ingredients.
 Then, add 1 cup of the flour and whisk into the wet ingredients.
 Next, using a spatula, add the flour a quarter cup at a time until the flour is just incorporated.

-Pour the batter into the greased loaf pan and evenly spread it out.
-Then, sprinkle the chocolate chunks on top!
+4. Pour the batter into the greased loaf pan and evenly spread it out.
+Sprinkle the chocolate chunks on top and bake for 55-60 minutes, until a toothpick inserted into the loaf comes out clean.

-Bake for 55 -60 minutes, until a toothpick inserted into the loaf comes out clean.
-Let the bread cool in the pan for about 10 minutes until taking out of pan.
+5. Let the bread cool in the pan for about 10 minutes until taking out of pan.
 Then transfer to wire rack to cool an additional 15 minutes before slicing.

 ![](BananaBread3.jpg)